 Flying (This creature can't be blocked except by creatures with flying or reach.)

-Whenever a creature dealt damage by Sengir Vampire this turn dies, put a +1/+1 counter on Sengir Vampire.
+Whenever a creature dealt damage by Sengir Vampire this turn dies (is put into the graveyard from the battlefield, tokens enter the graveyard before they cease to exist), put a +1/+1 counter on Sengir Vampire.

 Sengir Vampire Discussion

 I think their point is that Xytheria has no way to destroy creatures, and no easy way to give her a way to.
 Your intent is clear, but MTG templating is very precise and has no way to parse your intent.
 Damage dealt never destroys anything, it is either CR 704.5g, CR 704.5h, or effects that specifically say "destroy" (Avatar of Woe, Doom Blade, Wrath of God etc).

 To fulfil your intent you would need to template the ability like Sengir Vampire.
 If you want the destruction to have to be a result of specifically the damage Xytheria deals, you are going to have to find a creative way to template it to make it work.
 Every effect that I can find specifies "dealt damage ... dies this turn" for added benefit triggers.